 Spaying and neutering your pet at our vet clinics means no waiting list.
 In fact, the Ontario SPCA has a one week waiting list for cats, a one-to-two week wait for small dogs and a four-to-five months wait time for big dogs.

 You should also consider our Toronto spay and neuter clinics if your cat or your dog has any allergies.
 The Ontario SPCA does not accept animals with allergies.
 Animals must be aged between 4 months and 5 years.
 They must also meet some health requirements and have a healthy weight.

 The decision to sterilize your pet is one that should be made early.
 Veterinarians suggest you have the procedures done within the first 6 months of your pet's life.
 By being waitlisted at a governmental facility, your companion could be neutered and spayed in a less than ideal time frame.

 Some studies show that neutering a male pet early is good because it is less likely to develop "male" behaviours.
 Spaying a female pet early is less controversial than neutering but by preventing the first heat, it nearly eliminates the risk of breast cancer.

-The Brimley-Lawrence Animal Clinic has a team of veterinarians who are experienced in carrying out spay and neuter procedures.
-Our clinic is conveniently located for residents of Toronto, Markham and Scarborough.
+Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital have teams of veterinarians who are experienced in carrying out spay and neuter procedures.
+Our clinics are conveniently located for residents of Toronto, Markham and Scarborough.